VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/embedded.md

 # Putting functions in RAM

-[TODO] sometimes you might have to relocate functions to RAM for things to work fast enough, espicially things with lots of interrupts or that talk to peripherals.
+[TODO] sometimes you might have to relocate functions to RAM for things to work fast enough, especially things with lots of interrupts or that talk to peripherals.